 Now that we’ve seen why you should verify email addresses, we’ve come to the most crucial part of this post.
 Here, we’ll look at how to verify email addresses in Findymail.

-Before we do, though, it’s important to note that any email addresses found with Findymail’s Chrome extension or by scraping Sales Navigator and Apollo are automatically verified.
+Before we do, though, it’s important to note that any email addresses found with Findymail or our Chrome extension are automatically verified.

 So, this process only applies to email addresses you’ve found elsewhere and that you want to verify.